pulibrary/pul-store/README.md

 p.save
 ```

-## How to instantiate an Item with metadata from Voyager
+## How to instantiate an Title with metadata from Voyager

 ```
 i = Item.new